MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 >
 > Also, certain AI workloads aren't in scope, such as:
 >
-> - Workloads that are realized through low-code and no-code offerings such as Microsoft Copilot Studio.
+> - Workloads that are realized through low-code and no-code offerings, such as Microsoft Copilot Studio.
-> - Workloads that require a high performance computing.
+> - Workloads that require high-performance computing.
 > - Workloads that don't implement generative or discriminative AI use cases.

 ## What is an AI workload?

 In the context of WAF, an AI workload meets the needs of predictive, discriminatory, or generative tasks.
-It focuses on ethical functionality, adapting to fast-evolving AI technologies, and staying relevant and explainable.
+It focuses on ethical functionality, adapting to fast-evolving AI technologies and staying relevant and explainable.
 The [WAF pillars](../pillars.md) should be applied at every decision point to ensure the system is reliable, secure, efficient, and cost-effective.

-AI workloads are different from traditional ones because they replace deterministic functionality in parts of the workload with non-deterministic behavior that solves for situations where fixed outcomes are impractical.
-Instead, they combine code and data into an entity, or a _model_, enabling unique experiences that traditional systems can't provide.
+AI workloads are different from traditional ones because they replace deterministic functionality in parts of the workload with non-deterministic behavior that solves situations where fixed outcomes are impractical.
+Instead, they combine code and data into an entity or a _model_, enabling unique experiences that traditional systems can't provide.

 Before you begin your design strategies, consider these key points first.